JesseOfner/sparkpointtalent/DEPLOYMENT_GUIDE.md

-# Keloh Website Deployment Guide
+# SparkPoint Website Deployment Guide

-This guide covers multiple ways to deploy your Keloh strategic recruitment marketing website to make it accessible online.
+This guide covers multiple ways to deploy your SparkPoint strategic recruitment marketing website to make it accessible online.

 ## Quick Start - Build Your Site